-The primary advantage to hiring a consulting firm like CLEC Strategies is the vast knowledge and expertise that they bring to the table.
+The primary advantage to hiring regulation specialists like CLEC Strategies is the vast knowledge and expertise that they bring to the table.
 The CLEC Strategies contacts with the ILECs, RBOC’s and CLEC’s nationwide make the interconnection process run smoothly.
 The CLEC Strategies regulatory staff is perpetually staying on top of the regulatory environment on both a state and federal level, making your filing go more efficiently.
 Additionally, EVERY client taken on by CLEC Strategies over the past 7 years has been certified – NO ONE has been denied certification.
 Additionally, most ISP staff are currently over burdened with current responsibilities.
 The CLEC Strategies staff allows you to run and grow your ISP while we work diligently in the background to create you as an ISP/CLEC.

 The only disadvantages would be the cost but the advantages outweigh the minimal costs affiliated with becoming an ISP/CLEC.

 Should I hire a telecom attorney or regulation specialists?